savicario/addis-ababa-hydroserver-training-2026/README.md

 ### Session Overview

-In this session, you will learn how to continue working with data in HydroServer through a practical exercise.
+In this session, you will learn how to continue working with real data in HydroServer through a practical exercise.
 You will work through the main steps for automating data ingestion from CSV files, visualizing your data, and performing quality control.

 - Upload observations using the **Streaming Data Loader**
 - Automate the upload of new observations to HydroServer